 }

-You can then create a custom task that makes use of the Flux API in a similar fashion to using it in Java code:
+You can then create a custom task that makes use of the Flux API in a similar fashion to using it in Java code, but without the need for a separate Java source file:

 import com.marklogic.flux.api.Flux